 Ranked 4th Best Dog Park in the United States, Cosmo Park is named for Gilbert’s first police dog: Cosmo van Blitsaerd of Holland.
 The park features a lighted, fenced dog park.
 Timid dogs are directed to use the northern part of the park.
 There is a lake where dogs may swim and two dog wash stations

-Located in Gilbert’s Hertige District, Water Tower Park is a common gathering place for community events like the Downtown Concert Series and the Gilbert Art Walk.
+Located in Gilbert’s Heritage District, Water Tower Plaza is a common gathering place for community events like the Downtown Concert Series and the Gilbert Art Walk.
 Below the water tower is a splash pad and outdoor seating.

 If you enjoy watching the only owl species that lives underground, check out the burrowing owl habitat and future observatory at Zanjero Park.
 Zanjero Park is one of our many treasures.
 It is located on Lindsey Road just south of the Loop 202 Freeway.
 The 20 acre park offers a 1-mile trail for horseback riding including hitching posts and water troughs.
 There is also a multi-use trail which links to the San Tan Trail.
 The best part of all though is the Burrowing Owl habitat along with many other beautiful birds.
 Check out our Facebook page to participate in owl walk and talks presented by the Desert Rivers Audubon Society.

 Gilbert, named a Bicycle Friendly Community, is well known for its Central Trail System that offers 135 miles of enjoyment for outdoor enthusiasts.
 Along with equestrian tracks are more than 54 miles of marked bike trails where you can ride along the canals.